The Years Between (film)

 The Years Between (1946) is a British film directed by Compton Bennett and starring Michael Redgrave, Valerie Hobson and Flora Robson in an adaptation of the 1945 play The Years Between by Daphne du Maurier.
 It was shot at the Riverside Studios.

 Plot

-Diana Wentworth is told her husband, Michael, a British MI6 officer, who had been working with the French Resistance is dead, killed by the nazis in France during the Second World War.
-She struggles to accept this but is helped by the family nanny (Flora Robson).
-The nanny encourages her to stand for parliament in her late husband's seat and is supported by Sir Ernest Foster.
+In June 1940, Diana Wentworth receives a telegram informing her that her husband Michael, a British MI6 colonel who had been working with the French Resistance, has been killed by the Nazis in France during the Second World War.
+She struggles to accept this, but is helped by the family nanny.
+The nanny encourages her to stand for Parliament in her late husband's seat and is supported by Sir Ernest Foster.

 She lives in rural middle England on a large country estate, where her husband had supported local interests.
 She decides she can fill several of his roles.
 Not everyone supports a female in this capacity.
 She is pursued by a neighbouring landowner, Richard Llewelyn, who, during a V-1 attack, kisses her and proposes.